How to Update EdgeTX Radio Firmware – Step by Step Tutorial

 Edgetx Flash 15 Top Bar Display Telemetry Data

-This is how I setup my widgets.
+This is how I set up my widgets.

 Edgetx Flash 16 Customize Widgets Home Screen